Back To Search Results

 Primary MR

 For primary MR, surgery is recommended for patients who are symptomatic with chronic severe MR (stage D) and LVEF greater than 30%.
-Surgery is also indicated for patients who are asymptomatic with left ventricular dysfunction, characterized by a left ventricular end-systolic dimension (LVESD) of 40 to 45 mm or greater or LVEF less than 60% (class I, level B).
+Surgery is also indicated for asymptomatic patients with left ventricular dysfunction, characterized by a left ventricular end-systolic dimension (LVESD) of 40 to 45 mm or greater or LVEF less than 60% (class I, level B).
 The primary treatment of primary MR is surgical repair.
 However, the European guidelines suggest that the percutaneous edge-to-edge procedure may be considered for patients with symptomatic severe primary MR who meet the echocardiographic eligibility criteria and are deemed inoperable or at high surgical risk by the heart team (class IIb, level C).[12]

 Secondary MR